 Poly died in 1995 of undetermined causes and is greatly missed by the Lesters (Dr. Lester, especially).
 When a favorite pet dies, it is easy for Christians to wish that pets might receive a special dispensation from the Savior and get to join their friends in heaven.

-If you're concerned about peace for yourself, please drop by our home page before leaving us.
-The Internet without a doubt is full with articles about every kind of field.
-Above is an item we hope will be interesting for peace enthusiasts and those who like to read peace news.
+Note from the Peace Doctor: If you're concerned about peace for yourself, be sure to look at our home page before leaving our site.
+The Internet surely is loaded with help concerning every conceivable field.
+Above is an article we hope will be interesting for peace seekers and those who are interested in peace news.